lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 ### Challenges

-The prerequisites are giving to by solving other challenges.
+You need to gather this requirements by solving other challenges.

 #### Join Jon Snow

 When you find him, he will tell you how to join forces with him to kill The Night King.

+He will then give you a requirement to kill The Night King.

 An example is that he might tell you which query params you need to pass if you want to kill The Night King.

 #### Party with Tyrion

 Same deal.
 Find Tyrion.
 He will tell you how to party with him.

-Then he will give you information about how to kill the Night king.

 #### Borrow money from the Iron Bank